nmfs-ost/FIT-test-quality-checks/tool-author-submission-guide.md

 #### Web-hosted Documentation

 Web-hosted documentation allows users to more easily browse documentation.
-Common formats are a pkgdown site, a doxygen site, or readthedocs site.
+Common formats are a pkgdown site or a doxygen site.

 For source code that is hosted on GitHub, using GitHub pages to host the documentation may be an option that allows the user to quickly access the web-hosted documentation.

 There are [instructions to host a NOAA-themed pkgdown site](https://nmfs-ost.github.io/noaa-fit-resources/noaa%20resources/NOAA-pkgdown/), which includes a [section on automating the pkgdown rendering](https://nmfs-ost.github.io/noaa-fit-resources/noaa%20resources/NOAA-pkgdown/#automate-your-pkgdown-rendering).

-Other options include hosting Quarto documentation on the [NMFS Posit Connect server](https://sites.google.com/noaa.gov/nmfs-hq-st-posit-connect/home).
+Other options include hosting [Quarto documentation](https://quarto.org/) on the [NMFS Posit Connect server](https://sites.google.com/noaa.gov/nmfs-hq-st-posit-connect/home).

 ### Tests

 #### Integrated Tests

+Integrated tests are tests that the software system works together as a whole - for example, an integrated test could be completed in a "Getting Started" example.
+Ideally, these tests are completed within a testing framework, but sometimes that is not possible.
+In this case, sharing documentation demonstrating that a manual integration test has been completed is acceptable.

 #### Unit Testing Framework

+A unit testing framework provides a scaffolding for writing and running tests of your software easily.

+For R package developers, this is likely done using the [testthat](https://testthat.r-lib.org/) R package.
+A great resource to learn how to set up and use testthat is available in the [Testing Basics Chapter of the R packages book](https://r-pkgs.org/testing-basics.html).

 #### Test Coverage

+Once a unit testing framework is established, it is possible to calculate test coverage to understand how much of your codebase is being tested.

+For R package developers, the covr package provides this functionality.

 #### Automated Testing on a continuous integrated service